PPI-PUT/gps_translator/README.md

 # gps_translator
-Simple package translator from gps_msgs to sensor_msgs.
+Simple message translator from gps_msgs to sensor_msgs.

 ## Installation
 Clone the package to your ROS 2 workspace and build it uisng the colcon build system.